estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Setup and starting point

 - This is a conference explorer app!
-Some of this is just made up data, maybe you can find your next conference idea here.
 - The setup is the Next.js App Router, Prisma ORM and an Prisma Postgres DB, Tailwind CSS.
 - Demo app: Click talks, filter talks, filters that don't work yet.